music-encoding/guidelines/_guidelines-v3/12-facsimiles/01-facsimileElements.md

 These element are used to add a separate subtree to MEI, starting with the {% include link elem="facsimile" %} element inside {% include link elem="music" %}, as seen in the following
 example:

-{% include plainExample.html example="examples/facsimiles/facsimiles-sample230.xml" valid="false" version=page.version %}
+{% include mei example="facsimiles/facsimiles-sample230.xml" valid="false" %}
 It is possible to have more than one {% include link elem="facsimile" %} element in this location.
 This is especially useful when multiple sources are encoded in the same file using